om-coderguy/e-commerce-app/README.md

 # e-commerce-app
+Project Overview
-This repository includes frontend and backend code
+This repository contains both the frontend and backend code for the project.

+Requirements
+Frontend: Node.js and npm installed
+Backend: Java and Gradle installed

+Installation and Running

-Run Frontend code-
+Frontend
+Install dependencies:
 npm i

+Start the development server:
 npm run serve

-Run backend code-
+Backend
+Build the project:
 gradle build

+Run the backend server:
 gradle run

-Clean and Rebuild (If Needed)
+Cleaning and Rebuilding (If Needed)
-gradle clean build
+To clean and rebuild the backend, run: gradle clean build

+Notes
+Ensure that all dependencies are installed before running the project.
+Modify configurations if required based on your environment.